Wyken

 Wyken, a suburb of Coventry, in the county of the West Midlands, England, is situated between the areas of Stoke and Walsgrave, three miles east-northeast of Coventry city centre.
 The population of this Coventry Ward taken at the 2011 census was 16,818.
 It is a fairly large ward spreading as far as the Binley area.
 The majority of the houses in Wyken are terraced houses.

 The original parish ran close to the River Sowe and was mainly flat except for Wyken Heath and Wyken Knob near Stoke Heath.

 History

 The oldest building within Wyken is Saint Mary Magdalene's Church, located within Wyken Croft, which dates to the early 11th century.
 The village developed opposite the church and remained a small settlement until the 18th century at which point it began to expand.
 This original layout has since evolved as Wyken was incorporated into Coventry in 1932 resulting in boundary changes.
-Wyken became much larger than the original village and in the latest boundary change of 1993, Wyken received Coombe Fields from the parish of Rugby.

 In 1931 the civil parish had a population of 3729.
 On 1 April 1932 the parish was abolished and merged with Coventry and Combe Fields.

 Politics

 Since 1974, Wyken is a part of the Coventry North East Constituency.
-The Wyken Ward elects three councillors to Coventry City Council, all three of whom are Labour.
+The Wyken Ward elects three councillors to Coventry City Council, all three of whom are Labour as at March 2026.